dharmik050903/MacrocosmTech/DEPLOYMENT.md

-# Deployment Guide for MacrocosmTech
+# Deployment Guide for Zeeniith

 ## 🚀 Deploying to Vercel

-This guide will help you deploy the MacrocosmTech website to Vercel.
+This guide will help you deploy the Zeeniith website to Vercel.

 ### Prerequisites
 - A GitHub account